stuartcrobinson/slupe/proj/comp/struct-ops/doc/targeting_design_doc.md

 - `GrandParent\nChild` matches Child anywhere within GrandParent
 - Validates only that each parent exists in ancestry chain (order preserved)

+**Multi-line target behavior**: If any line in the path fails to match (even with parent skipping), the entire target fails with TARGET_NOT_FOUND.
+Each line must exist in the specified hierarchical relationship.

 ## Special Cases

 ### else/elif Handling